DOE H2A Analysis

 - Debt versus equity financing: 40% equity

 - After tax internal rate of return: 8% real

 - Depreciation period and schedule: MACRS

 - Delivery components: typically 5 years with a few exceptions

-- Economic analysis period: Central plant production — 40yrs., Forecourt production — 20 yrs., Delivery Components Model — 20 yrs.
+- Economic analysis period: Central plant production — 40yrs., Distributed production — 20 yrs., Delivery Components Model — 20 yrs.

 - Decommissioning costs are assumed equal to salvage value